nominetresearch/microbit-networking-book/twowayunicast/twowayunicast.md

 ![The output of running ping to send four messages to *www.google.com*.
 The <http://ping.eu/ping> online program reports round-trip time and a statistical summary of the results.](PingGoogle.png)

+!!! note ""
+	**Figure 2:** The output of running ping to send four messages to *www.google.com*.
+	The <http://ping.eu/ping> online program reports round-trip time and a statistical summary of the results.

 With a micro:bit, to calculate the round-trip-time of your messages, you will use the *running time* variable.

+!!! hint "Definition 3: _micro:bit running time_"
-*Definition 3* \[micro:bit running time\] A variable that keeps record of how long has passed since the micro:bit was turned on or reset (measured in milliseconds).
+	A variable that keeps record of how long has passed since the micro:bit was turned on or reset (measured in milliseconds).

 ![PXT running time](PXTRunningTime.png)

+!!! note ""
+	**Figure 3:** MakeCode running time

 In the rest of this chapter, you will use the running time variable to calculate the round-trip time.
 It will be very useful to record the time